Published on

 What is Tailwind CSS?

-Why use Tailwind CSS to build a Notifications dropdown ui component?
+Why use Tailwind CSS to create a Notifications dropdown UI component?

 Free download of the Notifications dropdown's source code